 - 1) The Cloth Beam (or sandpaper beam) with Ratchet is inserted in the front, upper position on the X-Frame.
 Place the spacer with the small hole on the Cloth Beam side opposite the ratchet.
 Place a Ratchet Handle on the ratchet side of the Cloth Beam so that the Ratchet Handle will engage with the ratchet teeth.
-Slide the right beam end with the plastic ratchet into the oblong hole on the front frame leg and then slide the other end of the beam into the Cloth Beam Retainer Bracket on the other leg.
-Insert the retainer pin into the Cloth Beam Retainer Bracket and secure with a small hair pin. - 2) The Cloth Storage Beam is inserted in the front, lower position on the X-Frame, just in front of the IDU.
+Slide the right beam end with the plastic ratchet into the oblong hole on the front frame leg and then slide the other end of the beam into the Beam Retainer Bracket on the other leg.
+Insert the retainer pin into the Beam Retainer Bracket and secure with a small hair pin. - 2) The Cloth Storage Beam is inserted in the front, lower position on the X-Frame, just in front of the IDU.
 Place the spacer with the small hole on the Cloth Beam side opposite the ratchet.
 Place a Ratchet Handle on the ratchet side of the Cloth Beam so that the Ratchet Handle will engage with the ratchet teeth.
-Slide the right beam end with the plastic ratchet into the oblong hole on the front frame leg and then slide the other end of the beam into the Cloth Beam Retainer Bracket on the other leg.
-Insert the retainer pin into the Cloth Beam Retainer Bracket and secure with a small hair pin. - 3) The Warp Beam goes to the back of the loom.
-Slide the beam end with the brake drum into the oblong hole on the back frame leg and then slide the other end of the beam into the Cloth Beam Retainer Bracket on the other leg.
-Insert the retainer pin into the Cloth Beam Retainer Bracket and secure with a small hair pin.
-Place a washer on the Tension Tie-Up Assembly evebolt.
-From the inside of the X-Frame, insert the eyebolt of the Tension Tie-Up Assembly into the hole near the IDU on the lower left leg of the X-Frame and secure with another washer and nut.
+Slide the right beam end with the plastic ratchet into the oblong hole on the front frame leg and then slide the other end of the beam into the Beam Retainer Bracket on the other leg.
+Insert the retainer pin into the Beam Retainer Bracket and secure with a small hair pin. - 3) The Warp Beam goes to the back of the loom.
+Slide the beam end with the brake drum into the oblong hole on the back frame leg and then slide the other end of the beam into the Beam Retainer Bracket on the other leg.
+Insert the retainer pin into the Beam Retainer Bracket and secure with a small hair pin.
+Locate your Tension Tie-Up already mounted on the right rear X-Frame.
+Remove the twist ties.
 Wrap the Tension Tie-Up cord over and down the rear side of Warp Beam Brake Drum.
 Wrap the cord around the drum twice working towards the center of the loom.
 The cord wraps counter-clockwise if you are looking at the drum from the left side of the loom.
 Extend the cord back down to the eye-bolt and clip it on.
 NOTE: The cord should not overlap itself on the drum.

-The Separation Beam is located at the upper rear of the X-Frame and is secured with Phillips-head screws.
+4) The Separation Beam is located at the upper rear of the X-Frame and is secured with Phillips-head screws.

 IMPORTANT: The Separation Beam is solid wood and should not be confused with the plywood Cross Brace.
-Insert the Separation Beam between the upper rear members of the X-Frame and secure with Phillipshead screws from the outside of the leg.
+Insert the Separation Beam between the upper rear members of the X-Frame and secure with Phillips-head screws from the outside of the leg.